This is the most comprehensive collection of blog examples online.

 Monthly Visitors: up to 70k | Blog focus: Plant-based Cooking

-Common post types: Latest reports, news, personal opinions, insights and experiences.
+Post types: Latest reports, news, personal opinions, insights and experiences.

-Common design layouts: Homepages typically have high quality hero (large, can be full screen) images for the biggest impact.
+Design layouts: Homepages typically have high quality hero (large, can be full screen) images for the biggest impact.
 Fonts are bold, big and confident which with the imagery makes the website design evocative.